mhmoslemi2338/citation-bias-explorer/README.md

 ### Step 3: Compute Metrics and Render Plots

-After ETL, compute all metrics to CSV and render a rich set of plots to HTML and PNG.
+After ETL, compute all metrics to CSV and render a rich set of plots to PNG.

 ```bash
 # Install deps